 How to Make Peru Balsam Oil

-Peru balsam oil is derived from balsam trees, which are tapped like rubber trees to collect their oily resin.9 From this resin, the oil is extracted via steam distillation.10 It blends well with essential oils of clove, cinnamon, vanilla, ylang ylang, rose, lavender, patchouli, and spice oils like black pepper.
+Peru balsam oil is derived from balsam trees, which are tapped like rubber trees to collect their oily resin.29 From this resin, the oil is extracted via high vacuum dry distillation.30 It may blend well with essential oils of black pepper, ginger, ylang ylang, rose otto, lavender, nutmeg and patchouli.31

 Is Peru Balsam Oil Safe?

-They say that not all that glitters is gold, and while Peru balsam oil has numerous medicinal uses, there is a major allergy issue that is at hand.
-The resin that comes from the tree is one of the most allergic substances in nature, as it contains five food allergens.
-It is also not safe to take it orally as well since it can potentially damage your kidneys.11 I highly recommend that you consult a physician before using Peru balsam oil medicinally to avoid side effects.
+While Peru balsam oil has numerous medicinal uses, there is a major allergy issue linked to it.
+The resin from the tree is one of the most allergic substances in nature, as it contains five food allergens.
+It is also not safe to take orally, since it can potentially damage your kidneys.32 I advise that you consult a physician before using Peru balsam oil to avoid side effects.

 Potential Side Effects of Peru Balsam Oil

-The allergen content of Peru balsam oil can put you at risk of:
+The allergen content of Peru balsam oil can put you at risk of:33